 Saturday was a rainy day so I made a big pot of this red lentil and vegetable soup.
 I’ve been making this soup a lot this winter – it’s vegan, warm and comforting, full of flavor and packed with vegetables (3 cups of kale!).

 Soup is one of my go-to meals in the winter.
-I love to make a big pot of soup and then use it up in different ways during the week.
+I love to make a big pot of red lentil soup and then use it up during the week.

 - It’s great with a grilled cheese sandwich – a classic!